eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 	- Proven ability to design/architect compiler frameworks
 	- Experience with open source compilers and contributions to code base
 	- Background with data plane programming or Linux networking stack and hardware packet processing pipelines
++ Hands-on experience design and development of graph-based compilers and experience in LLVM, MLIR, GLOW, etc. is a plus.
 + skill set:
 	- BLAH.
 + skill set: